Long rides used to be some of the most profitable trips for Uber and Lyft drivers back when fare rates were higher.

 So anything less than $1/mile is particularly bad when deadhead miles are involved.
 Choose your rides carefully!

 Let’s start with this $69 ride to cross the entire state of Florida.
 It works out to only 53 cents per mile, with no guaranteed return trip.
-Drive back empty?
-Now it’s 26 cents per mile.
+If you drive back empty, it works out to only 26 cents per mile.

 Below, a Lyft driver was offered only $52 to drive 88 miles.
 58 cents a mile and potentially 3+ hours of driving is bad!